 Link to the .GPX File for the routes and waypoints for the Torres del Paine W Trek and Circuit Treks.
 It is arranged for the Circuit Trek but includes all tracks and waypoints the W Trek.

-The Park’s official 2017 Map (note important changes!)
+The Park’s Official Map

 This is the standard map handed out (for free) when you get your permit at the Park Entrance.
 It is accurate and more than adequate to plan and safely navigate the route.